-Subsurface soil samples were collected during the RI at or near potential sources for chlorinated hydrocarbon and metals contamination in groundwater that included: 1) the ejection pit sump situated along the north wall of Building 2612; 2) floor drains and underground piping beneath the floor of Building 2612; 3) the storm sewer line running outside of the southern wall of Building 2612 (which drained to wetlands south of the building); and 4) the sanitary sewer line that connected the ejection pit sump to a manhole west of Arizona Avenue.
+Subsurface soil samples were collected during the RI at or near potential sources for chlorinated hydrocarbons and metals contamination in groundwater that included: 1) the ejection pit sump situated along the north wall of Building 2612; 2) floor drains and underground piping beneath the floor of Building 2612; 3) the storm sewer line running outside of the southern wall of Building 2612 (which drained to wetlands south of the building); and 4) the sanitary sewer line that connected the ejection pit sump to a manhole west of Arizona Avenue.
 Sporadic low level detections of VOCs, SVOCs, and PCBs in samples collected in the immediate vicinity of Building 2612 indicated that the soils may have been impacted by spills reaching leaky drainage features.
-However, the detected concentrations of these compounds were below the more stringent New York State TAGM 4046 soil cleanup objectives (NYSDEC 1994) and were not of concern.

-The concentrations of several metals detected in the soil samples (cadmium, calcium, chromium, mercury, selenium, and zinc) did exceed their respective New York State soil cleanup guideline values.
+The concentrations of several metals detected in the soil samples (cadmium, calcium, chromium, mercury, selenium, and zinc) did exceed their respective cleanup levels during the RI.
 These same metals were also detected in the floor drain and ejection pit sediment samples.
-Most of the metals exceedances of soil cleanup objectives were collected from the pipeline excavation along the southern wall of Building 2612, which was subsequently removed.
-Two other locations (i.e., GB-2612-02 and -06) showed three (3) metals exceedances, but one exceedance (chromium in GB-2612-06) could not be reproduced in its duplicate sample.
+Most of the metals exceedances of cleanup levels were collected from the pipeline excavation along the southern wall of Building 2612, which was subsequently removed.
+Two other locations (i.e., GB-2612-02 and -06) showed three metals exceedances, but one exceedance (chromium in GB-2612-06) was not reproduced in its duplicate sample.

 Therefore, there does not appear to be a widespread pattern of metals contamination in soils beneath or in the vicinity of Building 2612 due to leaky drainage features.
 Soils at the site do not appear to represent a significant source, if any, for groundwater contamination.